Learning Outcomes

 Key Term: Victim

-A person directly affected by an alleged breach of a Convention right, as defined by Article 34 ECHR, and entitled to bring proceedings under section 7 HRA.
+A person directly affected by an alleged breach of a Convention right, as defined by Article 34 ECHR, entitled to bring proceedings (or rely on a Convention right) in accordance with section 7 HRA.

 Remedies for Breach: Section 8 HRA